hastagAB/Awesome-Python-Scripts/README.md

 ## Contribuition Guidelines :
 - Make a Seperate Folder for the Script.
-- There shouldn't be any Spaces between the names of git the script.
+- There shouldn't be any Spaces between the names of the script.
 (Use underscore or dash Symbol) eg. Script_One
 - The Folder Should contain Python Script, its supporting files(If any) and a seperate `README.md` File with proper documentation.